giddy77/alx_python/python-object_relational_mapping/README.md

-This is the python relational mapping project
+this is object relational mapping project